Research that changes platforms, policies, and protections for billions of users.

 - Members of the U.S. House of Representatives cited the research in a formal inquiry to Meta leadership.

 - Class actions filed in the U.S. (Rose v.
-Meta, Carroll, Zaveeri), Canada, and Germany.
+Meta, Carroll, Zaveeri), Quebec, British Columbia, and Germany (SOMI Foundation).

 - Disclosures to CNIL, EDPS, AEPD, EDPB, UK CMA, and the European Commission.